 Using a pocket Wi-Fi device (or other cellular data service) also brings security benefits, since it’s a private connection you’re not sharing with strangers.
 A Mi-Fi will ensure you and anyone you’re traveling with have a safe, stable network almost anywhere you can get cell service.

-Below are the five best mobile hotspots with a prepaid plan you can buy for international travel in 2020.
+Below are the best mobile hotspots with a prepaid plan you can buy for international travel in 2022.

 We recommend carefully checking the regions supported by any mobile hotspot you plan to purchase.
-Not every device supports the different cellular frequencies used in each region or country, resulting in slower speeds or no data at all.
+Just like smartphones, not every hotspot supports all of the different cellular frequencies used in each region, resulting in slower speeds or no data at all.
 Also, be sure to read your plan details thoroughly, to ensure you’ll get service in the countries you’re visiting.

 Skyroam provides LTE connectivity in over 130 countries on six continents, most heavily concentrated in the Americas and Europe.

 The Solis Lite doesn’t come with any data out of the box, so you’ll need to purchase some before you start.
 Skyroam has a pay-as-you-go system, with no contracts required.
 Plans start at $6/GB for the Americas and Europe ($9/GB everywhere else).
 You can top up any time.

 There are also Unlimited global plans for daily and monthly use, at $9/day or $99/month ($199 for three months, $299 for six months.)
 This isn’t without a caveat, however: Skyroam will throttle data on its Unlimited plans after you use 20GB, and encourages users to disable background apps and automatic backups to avoid reduced speeds.